srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_14-iot-edge-device-in-restricted-network.md

     In this exercise, you used helper scripts to setup and configure the IoT Edge on Ubuntu VM as an IoT Edge Transparent Gateway Device.
 Using script files keeps the lab activity focused on the bigger scenario - understanding the restricted network and offline capabilities of Azure IoT Edge.
 For step-by-step instruction on setting up the IoT Edge on Ubuntu VM as an IoT Edge Transparent Gateway, see lab 12 of this course.

 ### Exercise 5: Open IoT Edge Gateway Device Inbound Ports using Azure CLI

-In this exercise, you will use the Azure CLI to configure the Network Security Group (NSG) that secures access to the Azure IoT Edge Gateway from the Internet.
-The necessary ports for MQTT, AMQP, and HTTPS communications need to be opened so the downstream IoT device(s) can communicate with the gateway.

 For the Azure IoT Edge Gateway to communicate with Child IoT Devices, the TCP/IP port for the devices protocol must be open for **Inbound** communication.
 Devices can use any one of the three supported protocols to communicate with the IoT Gateway.